danielpcox/cornellcru-WP/wp-content/plugins/peters-collaboration-e-mails/readme.txt

 Details about the e-mails sent (who the sender should be; whether the contributor should know who approved his/her post; and so on) are configured by editing the top of the plugin file itself.
 The default settings should be sufficient for most implementations.

 Moderator rules are configured in the Settings > Collaboration e-mails admin menu.
 Moderators are Administrator or Editor users who should be notified whenever a post is submitted for review.
 You can create groups of Contributor users and assign different moderators for each group.
 In other words, different users can be notified based on who wrote a post.
-You can also assign moderators based on post categories.
-If a Contributor user belongs to multiple groups and/or a post has multiple categories, all moderators who have been assigned to the relevant groups and categories are e-mailed.
+You can also assign moderators based on various taxonomies (such as tags, categories, and more) on post, pages, and custom post types.
+If a Contributor user belongs to multiple groups and/or a post has multiple taxonomy values, all moderators who have been assigned to the relevant groups or who match the post type rules are e-mailed.

 == Troubleshooting ==

-Note that if you are using SMTP to send e-mails, WordPress up to and including version 2.9 has a bug in sending to multiple recipients.
+For version 1.4.0 and lower of the plugin, note that if you are using SMTP to send e-mails, WordPress up to and including version 2.9 has a bug in sending to multiple recipients.
 A fix is described at http://www.theblog.ca/wordpress-smtp

 == Screenshots ==